cisagov/parsnip/docs/syntax.md

     - Options:
         * "ENDOFDATA": Continue until no more data is present
         * "COUNT": A specific number of values will be read
+        * "BYTECOUNT": A specific number of bytes will be read
-* "indicator" (required if using "COUNT"): location that holds the number of elements to read
+* "indicator" (required if using "COUNT" or "BYTECOUNT"): location that holds the number of elements or bytes to read
-* "minus" (optional if using "COUNT"): Subtract a constant number of entries from the indicator
+* "minus" (optional if using "COUNT" or "BYTECOUNT"): Subtract a constant number of entries from the indicator
     - Note: "minus" is not currently supported in the frontend.

 Parsnip Examples: